Books and Papers

 3. Two Standpoints and the Problem of Moral Anthropology,” in Kant’s Moral Metaphysics (ed.
 James Krueger and Benjamin Lipscomb), Berlin: Walter deGruyter Press, 2010, pp. 83-110.

-4. Smithian Intrinsic Value” in The Philosophy of Adam Smith, ed.
-Vivienne Brown and Samuel Fleischacker, London: Routledge, 2010, pp. 231-249, draft available here.
+4. Smithian Intrinsic Value” (see draft) in The Philosophy of Adam Smith, ed.
+Vivienne Brown and Samuel Fleischacker, London: Routledge, 2010, pp. 231-249

 9. “Kant on the Causes of Human Action: A Brief Sketch,” Proceedings of the Tenth World Kant Congress (Berlin: Walter de Gruyter, 2008)